reshmalijo777/README-Generator/README.md

     THEN I am taken to the corresponding section of the README

   ## Installation

-  To run this project we need to install Node.js and inquirer dependencies.
+  To run this project we need to install Node.js.
+Then create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
+We need `package.json` with the required dependencies.
+You can create one by running `npm init` when you first set up the project, before installing any dependencies.

   ## License

   ISC License

   ## Contributors

   -Reshma Paul

   ## Questions

   If you have any Questions,
   Contact me at snowley777@gmail.com